jihadrekani/CarExhibition/README.md

-# WeCommerce
+# CarExhibition

-This is a test ecommerce project built for learning purposes.
+This is a website for showing and saling Cars.

 ## Features